 Secure ID and Public ID

 A secure ID is read from an RFID device and then decoded by the redemption system in order to match it to a guest.
-The secure ID is also important for cases where the RFID device is used to make financial transactions.
+The secure ID is used for redemption to ensure that the Disney ticketing system that the band or card is presented …The secure ID is also important for cases where the RFID device is used to make financial transactions.

 When testing in Space model, the reader is configured to not return the secure ID data.
+A public ID is useful for cases where authentication is not necessary such as for in park attractions that invite guest participation.
+It is also useful since the read is very fast, only needing to get the ID from the card and not needing to communicate with the xBRC in order to do authentication.
+For example, it is used in Test Track for a game where guests tap many different locations to play.
+This attraction uses a variant on the xTP, an xTPra (xTP remote antennae).
 This allows for faster taps.
 For this model, only the Public ID and Manufacture’s unique ID are read.

 The following four types of ID strings are read from an RFID card or MagicBand: